josh-sachs/typescript-1831/README.md

 You will notice that `./bundles/broken.d.ts` declares a module by the name of `index` but not `@bundles/broken`

 ### Workaround:
-We can coerce the desired behavior by creating a folder called `@bundles` within the `./src/workaround` folder and then re-exporting the contents of folder's root `index.ts`
+We can coerce the desired behavior by creating a folder called `@bundles` within the `./src/workaround` folder and then re-exporting the contents of the folder's root `index.ts`

 You will notice that `./bundles/workaround.d.ts` contains an additional declaration for `@bundles/workaround` as a result of the hacky folder structure.